tomahawkins/volleyball/practice.md

           No time to react.
 Must get in position and be ready as ball is hit.

+## Out of System Attack Drills

+- Attack on 2.
+    - When oppositing team does a tip or push to the front row, prime opporunity to attack on 2.

+- Attack on 2, backrow edtion.

+- Pull shot slide.
+    - When setter is on the left, near the net, and is facing right, shoot a set to the rightside hitting slide.

 ## Passing, Setting, and Combined Drills

 - Two passers, equidistant from ball.